OliverD2000/OSMC-Control-Panel/README.md

 ## Python scripts

-After being done with building the circuit we have to write the python scripts .
+After being done with building the circuit, we have to write the python scripts.
 In this repository is every python script you need for your Control-Panel.
 You can either donwload them on your Raspberry Pi and place them in **'/home/osmc/'** or you write them yourself by using the integrated text editor **'Nano'**.

 The first way is easy and is already explained.
 The second way is also not that hard to do.